 I’m hoping that this recipe can be just that.

-Like all good seasoning or rub recipes it’s super easy to put together, and can be stored for months and months.
+Like all good seasoning or pork dry rub recipes it’s super easy to put together, and can be stored for months and months.

 The very best seasoning rubs tend to be cheap but with interesting ingredients.
 It’s all just a matter of getting your ratios spot on.